tewarid/tewarid.github.io/_posts/2023/2023-01-26-picamera2-performance.md

 ---
 # Picamera2 performance

-[Picamera2](https://github.com/raspberrypi/picamera2) is a Python library based on libcamera that replaces Picamera.
-This post discusses some sample code and its performance on a Raspberry Pi 4 with both 32-bit and 64-bit Raspberry Pi OS.
-Raspberry Pi OS already has all the dependencies required to run the sample code.
-All samples capture full 5MP resolution images from OV5647 based camera module V1.
+[Picamera2](https://github.com/raspberrypi/picamera2) is a Python library based on libcamera that replaces [Picamera](https://github.com/waveform80/picamera).

-Power supply can significantly influence performance, always use the original 3A power supply or better.
+This post discusses sample code that captures full-resolution (5MP) still images from a OV5604 (camera module V1) sensor and its performance, on a Raspberry Pi 4 with both 32-bit and 64-bit Raspberry Pi OS.
+Raspberry Pi OS already has all the dependencies required to run the sample code. `/etc/os-release` shows the Raspberry Pi OS version to be `11 (bullseye)`. `apt info libcamera0` shows its version to be `0~git20230124+9b860a66-1`.

+Power supplies can significantly influence performance&mdash;always use the original 3A power adapter, or better.
 SD cards can also influence performance, use `fio` to benchmark and compare different cards

 ```bash
 sudo apt install fio